wikifactory/markup-it/README.md

 ### Write custom rules

-This module ships with the [markdown syntax](./rules/markdown.js), but you can write your custom set of rules or extend the existing ones.
+This module contains the [markdown syntax](./rules/markdown.js), but you can write your custom set of rules or extend the existing ones.

 A set of rules is an object with two properties: `inlines` and `blocks`; both are `Array<Rule>`.